cloudnull/kenova/README.rst

 kenova
 ^^^^^^

 What the kenova.sh script does is create a wrapper script for the python nova client, which simplifies the users interactions with the python-novaclient.
 The script is FULL Featured and works with the Rackspace Cloud in all Active environments.

 This includes :

   * US Cloud Servers
   * US Open Cloud Servers
   * UK Cloud Servers
   * UK Open Cloud Servers
+  * SYD Open Cloud Servers

 Now Supported is also Cloud Networks as well as Cloud Block Storage.

 The python Nova Client is a powerful python based tool that can assist in A LOT of Openstack / Rackspace Cloud Functions.
 When you interface with python-nova-client you are using some fantastic libraries that extend the functionality of the Cloud.

 Please have a look here to review the work done by many other very bright people.
 Please review the `Python Nova Client On GIT hub`_\.